Skip to content

 Federated identity credentials (workload identity federation) Entra (no extra SKU) CRED-04

-Microsoft Information Protection sensitivity labels (for Sponsor signature on labeled records) E5 Compliance Section 1 (Sponsor signature)
+Microsoft Purview Information Protection sensitivity labels (for Sponsor signature on labeled records) E5 Compliance Section 1 (Sponsor signature)

 3.2 Required role assignments (canonical names)